raspberrypilearning/happy-birthday/en/step_7.md

 + Open this Trinket: [jumpto.cc/web-card](http://jumpto.cc/web-card){:target="_blank"}.

-Don't worry if you don't understand all of the code.
-This birthday card looks pretty boring, so you're going to make some changes to this HTML and CSS.
+We've written a lot of code to get you started off, but this birthday card looks pretty boring, so you're going to make some changes to this HTML and CSS.

 + Click the button on the front of the card, and you should see it open to reveal the inside.